 Let be the number of lists and the number of elements in the th list.

-At the first iterations, the algorithm copies elements.
+At the first iteration, the algorithm copies elements.
 At the second iteration it copies elements.
 At the third iteration it copies elements.

 So, the number of copies at iteration is: